hackersandslackers/flask-3-login/README.md

 ## Usage

 Once installed, the Flask-Login is easy to use.
 Let's walk through setting up a basic application.
-Also please note that this is a very basic guide: we will be taking shortcuts here that you should never take in a real application.
+Also, please note that this is a very basic guide: we will be taking shortcuts you should never take in a real application.

-To begin we'll set up a Flask app:
+To begin, we'll set up a Flask app:

 ```python
 import flask